ayoubabounakif/ft_containers/README.md

 • Vector</br>
 • Map</br>
 • Stack</br>
-Your stack will use your vector class as default underlaying container, it must still be</br>
-compatible with others containers like the STL one.</br>
+Your stack will use your vector class as default underlaying container, it must still be compatible with others containers like the STL one.</br>
 STL containers are forbidden.</br>
-You are allowed to use the STD library.</br>
+You are allowed to use the STD library.